-The choice of courses must be approved by the Chairperson of the Department.
-All courses are not necessarily offered every year, and choices can be influenced by the availability of personnel and other internal conditions.
-Subject to the approval of the Chairperson of the Department of Economics, the degree can be spread over a period of twelve, eighteen or twenty four months, depending on the student's academic background and whether the candidate is a full-time or part-time student.
+The choice of modules must be approved by the chairperson of the department and must be compiled in accordance with the tables of the relevant degrees set out below.
+All modules are not necessarily offered every year, and choices can be influenced by the availability of personnel and other internal conditions.
+Subject to the approval of the chairperson of the Department of Economics, the degree can be completed over a period of twelve, eighteen or twenty four months, depending on the student's academic background and whether the candidate is a full-time or part-time student.